PG1003/bitmap/reference.md

 ### `from_hsl( h, s, l )`

-Returns a color that is converted from the HSL color model values.
+Returns a color that is converted from the HSL colorspace values.

 ### `from_hsv( h, s, v [, a] )`

-Returns a color that is converted from the HSV color model values.
+Returns a color that is converted from the HSV colorspace values.
 The optional parameter `a` is a value between 0.0 up to 1.0 that is transformed to an alpha.

 ### `from_Lab( L, a, b )`

-Returns a color that is converted from the CIE Lab color model values.
+Returns a color that is converted from the CIE Lab colorspace values.

 ### `from_rgba( r, g, b [, a] )`